 The valuation assumed the continuing ability of the plan sponsor to make the contributions necessary to fund this plan.
-A determination regarding whether or not the plan sponsor is actually able to do so is outside our scope of expertise and was not performed.
+A determination regarding whether or not the plan sponsor is actually able to do so is outside our scope of expertise.
+Therefore, we did not make such a determination.

-Board of Directors Minnesota State Retirement System December 5, 2019 Page 2
+Board of Directors Minnesota State Retirement System December 7, 2021 Page 2

-The contribution rate in this report is determined using the actuarial assumptions and methods disclosed in the Actuarial Basis of this report.
-This report includes risk metrics on pages 4-7, but does not include a more robust assessment of the risks of future experience differing materially from the actuarial assumptions.
+The contribution rate in this report is determined using the actuarial assumptions and methods disclosed in the Actuarial Basis section of this report.
+This report includes risk metrics on pages 5-8, but does not include a more robust assessment of the risks of future experience differing materially from the actuarial assumptions.
 Additional assessment of risks was outside the scope of this assignment.
 We encourage a review and assessment of investment and other significant risks that may have a material effect on the plan's financial condition.

-The findings in this report are based on data and other information through June 30, 2019.
+The findings in this report are based on data and other information through June 30, 2021.
 The valuation was based upon information furnished by the Minnesota State Retirement System (MSRS), concerning benefits, financial transactions, plan provisions and active members, terminated members, retirees and beneficiaries.
 We checked for internal and year-to-year consistency, but did not audit the data.
 We are not responsible for the accuracy or completeness of the information provided by MSRS.